BuoySoftware/guides/migrations/README.md

 - They are stored in `db/data`.
 - Use the generator `rails g data_migration some_new_data_migration`.
 - Make them reversible in case we have to rollback.
-- Use the `DataChange` utility to track changes.

-### One-off Rake Task
+### Temporary Rake Task

 - We use these if a migration should not be tied to a deploy.
 Examples:
   - Long running migrations.
   - Feature releases.
+  - Needs to be run multiple times.
+  - Validate the integrity of other data migrations.
 - These need to be run manually.
-- They are stored in `lib/tasks/one_off`.
-- Prepend filename with a timestamp.
-- Prefaced the task with the `one_off` task namespace.

-### Temporary Rake Tasks

-- We use these when:
-  - The data migration needs to be run multiple times.
-  - Validate the integrity of other data migrations.
 - They are stored in `lib/tasks/tmp`.

 [strong migration]: https://blog.appsignal.com/2024/03/20/good-database-migration-practices-for-your-ruby-on-rails-app-using-strong-migrations.html